christophergillard9696-lgtm/Affiliate-Analyst-Sandbox-Proj/README.md

 - Which partners drive high‑value vs. low‑value customers?
 <br>

-To create a data model which can audit the data, we require a modeled data set to flag for our determined auditing needs:
-(Note for WIP: essentially I extract these initial 4 data sheets, then use sql to validate the data, then anywhere the data does not validate I want it to return those invalidations to which a new sheet is created for my report)
+(Note for WIP: To create a data model which can audit the data, we require a modeled data set to flag for our determined auditing needs. essentially I extract these initial 4 data sheets, then use sql to validate the data, then anywhere the data does not validate I want it to return those invalidations to which a new sheet is created for my report)

 <br>